PIXISREPO/PIXIS-CAD/README.md

 # PIXIS-CAD
-CAD and CAM files for the PIXIS Project
+CAD and CAM files for the PIXIS Project.

 Files are provided as is, please use at your own risk.